Everyone Should Know This About The God of the Old Testament

 The God of the Old Testament is revealed by comparing Old Testament Scripture to New Testament Scripture.
 As someone once stated, Jesus of Nazareth is either Lord, liar or lunatic.
-For those of us who know that the Bible is the inspired word of the living God, we come to a most important verse regarding who is Jesus Christ, which many overlook.
+For those of us who know that the Bible is the inspired word of the living God, we come to most important verses regarding who is Jesus Christ, which many overlook.
 Jesus, referring to Old Testament times, taught:And the Father Himself, who sent Me, has testified of Me.
-You have neither heard His voice at any time, nor seen His form (John 5:37).What an amazing statement for those to ponder who are aware of the Old Testament (OT).
-The reason is because people did hear God's voice and see his form!
-How then could Jesus say it was NOT the Father that they heard or have seen!
-Was Jesus mistaken at John 5:37 or could there be another explanation regarding who was heard and seen as God in OT times?
+You have neither heard His voice at any time, nor seen His form (John 5:37).No one has seen the Father except the one who is from God; only he has seen the Father.
+(John 6:46)What amazing statements for those to ponder who are aware of the Old Testament (OT).
+The reason is because people did hear God's voice and saw his form!
+How then could Jesus say it was NOT the Father who they heard or have seen!
+Was Jesus mistaken at John 5:37 and John 6:46 or could there be another explanation regarding who was heard and seen as God in OT times?

 The God Of The Old Testament Was HeardThen the LORD came down in the cloud, and spoke to him, and took of the Spirit that was upon him, and placed the same upon the seventy elders; and it happened, when the Spirit rested upon them, that they prophesied, although they never did so again (Num.
 11:25).